Robert L. Gerry Jr.: Personal life

 Gerry inherited family lands in the Catskills, and added to them to create the sprawling 2000 acre estate "Aknusti" (later renamed 'Broadlands').
 It has acreage in the townships of Andes, Delhi, and Bovina, New York.
 It is an almost contiguous estate with a polo field, multiple working farms, a 20000 sqft. mountain-ridge sited colonial manor house designed by Walker & Gillette, numerous dependencies, and landscaping done by Frederick Law Olmsted.
 Gerry owned the property until his death.
 The property has since been sold multiple times, although it remains intact and owned by Amanresorts.
+He died in 1979.